-6 All students entering SQA Advanced Diploma year 1 must achieve the 2 additional Units, to gain the SQA Advanced Diploma.
+6 All students entering SQA Advanced Diploma year 1 must achieve the 2 additional units, to gain the SQA Advanced Diploma.

-The majority of the SCQF level 7 Units have been included in Year 1, so that students are provided with introductory knowledge and understanding in the subject areas of - accommodation, food and beverage service, front office procedures, food hygiene, financial and control systems, the hospitality industry, hospitality supervision, information technology and managing hospitality organisations.
+- accommodation, food and beverage operations, front office procedures, food hygiene, financial control systems, the hospitality industry, hospitality supervision, information technology and managing hospitality organisations.

-The majority of the Units in Year 2 are SCQF level 8 Units that will develop on the knowledge and understanding gained in Year 1.
+The majority of the units in Year 2 are SCQF level 8 units that will develop on the knowledge and understanding gained in Year 1.
 Students will be able to extend their knowledge and skills in accommodation management, management of food and beverage operations, gastronomy, managing financial resources, human resource management, kitchen planning and design, and managing people and organisations.
-Between Year 1 and Year 2 students should be encouraged to complete the Work Placement (HP4X 47) Unit.
+Between Year 1 and Year 2 students should be encouraged to complete the Work Placement (HP4X 47) unit.

-In Year 1, completing Workplace Communication in English (HR1C 46) in Semester 1 will assist students in their communication skills in all the later Units.
+In Year 1, completing Workplace Communication in English (HR1C 46) in Semester 1 will assist students in their communication skills in all the later units.